An IKEA Home

 PREAMBLE Click to expand

 After renting our own place, we had the freedom to choose the furniture we wanted to fill it up with, and Aliff finally had a bed to sleep on.
-We tried going to local stores, but they were expensive for low quality and didn't suit our taste.
+We tried going to local stores, but they were expensive for low quality and didn't suit our tastes.
 It just turned out that IKEA was most affordable for the quality and design, at the time.
-We bought few items over multiple visits, transporting everything on our own.
+We bought a small number of items across multiple visits, carrying and transporting everything on our own.
 As it stands, our home furnishing is about 99% IKEA.
+For the record, most of the items here were purchased between 2020-2023, so they may no longer be available in store.

-This page is meant to be a casual record of personal history to look back on, but it'd be a bonus if my descriptions can help anyone who needs it.
-All product images and information are from the official website(s).
+This page is meant to be a casual record of personal history to look back on, but it'd be a bonus if my wayward descriptions can help anyone who needs it.
+All product images and information are from the official websites.

 Rooms